wicked539/0-2x-engineer/readme.md

 0.2x engineer

+* 10x-engineer myth
+    * exact origin unclear
+    * coding challenges from the 60s / 70s where some participants were 10x better than others
+        * "Exploratory experimental studies comparing online and offline programming performance", 1968, H. Sackman, W. J. Erikson, E. E. Grant
+    * mostly mathematical tasks
+    * refuted many times:
+        * even if they existed, you couldn't hire them off the street
+        * much better to have your 1x devs develop the right thing
 * 80% of work in 20% of time
 * 80%-solutions are sufficient for 80% of the use cases
 * how do we find out which 80% of features to build?